JuliaGenAI/juliagenai.org/index.md

 - Jan Siml (Slack: @svilup / Zulip: Jan Siml)

 You can reach us on the Julia [Slack](https://julialang.org/slack/) & [Zulip](https://julialang.zulipchat.com/) at the `#generative-ai` channel.
 You can also find us at the [Discord](https://discord.gg/mm2kYjB) server, or the discussion forum at [discourse.julialang.org](https://discourse.julialang.org/).

+Credit: The logo has been designed by [Cormullion](https://github.com/cormullion).